Knowledge base

 Has this FAQ been helpful?

-This guide explains why it is dangerous to use a PHP version that is no longer officially updated and how to use a more recent PHP version with a website hosted by Infomaniak.
+This guide explains why using an outdated version of PHP that is no longer officially supported is dangerous and how to use a more recent version of PHP with a website hosted by Infomaniak.

-When you use a (soon-to-be) vulnerable PHP version on one or more of your websites, a warning message appears in the dashboard of the affected hostings.
+When you use a PHP version that is (soon) vulnerable on one or more of your websites, a warning message will appear in the dashboard of the hosting accounts concerned.

-The PHP language evolves regularly and when you use a PHP version that is no longer updated, you expose your website to security risks.
+The PHP language is constantly evolving, and when you use a PHP version that is no longer updated, you expose your website to security risks.
 Malicious individuals could, for example, exploit known security vulnerabilities to gain access to your site and modify its content.
-It is therefore strongly recommended to always use a recent PHP version.
+It is therefore strongly recommended to always use a recent version of PHP.

 3 situations are possible:

-• The PHP version only receives security updates: it is recommended to use a more recent PHP version
+• this PHP version only receives security updates: it is recommended to use a more recent version of PHP

-• The PHP version is no longer updated: it is strongly recommended to use a more recent PHP version
+• the PHP version is no longer supported: it is strongly recommended to use a more recent version of PHP

 Using a more recent version

-Before using a more recent PHP version, it is important to follow the following precautions:
+Before using a more recent version of PHP, it is important to follow these precautions:

-• If your site was developed manually, consult the official PHP documentation to learn about modified functions and potential changes that may affect the operation of your code.
+• If your website was developed manually, consult the official PHP documentation to learn about the modified functions and any potential changes that may affect the operation of your code.

-In case of malfunction after migration to a more recent PHP version, it is sometimes possible to revert to a previous version, provided that it is still supported!
+If a malfunction occurs after migrating to a newer version of PHP, it is sometimes possible to revert to a previous version, provided that it is still supported!

 Has this FAQ been helpful?